SAP-samples/teched2025-DA267/exercises/ex0_setup/README.md

 ## SAP Analytics Cloud - File repository
 You are asked to work in 'My Files', so not in the 'Public' folder.
-You find a sample story and some further materials under 'Public/TechEd2025_DA267'.
-Please remember to copy it to your 'My Files' when working on the respective exercises (don't copy it now, we will remind you in the distinct exercises).
+You find some sample materials under 'Public/TechEd2025_DA267'.
+No need to check them now as they will be referred to in the exercises where they will be needed.

 Now, move on to the first real exercise.
 [Exercise 1 - Create planning model](../ex1_create_planning_model/ex1.1_create_DSP_view/README.md)